websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/account-users-and-roles-apis.md

 # Account Users and Roles APIs

-You can manage [Account Users](../accounts/account-users.md) and [Account Roles](../accounts/account-roles.md) from the Applications menu, but you can also use Liferay's REST API's.
-Call these services to create and manage account users and roles.
+You can manage [Account Users](../accounts/account-users.md) and [Account Roles](../accounts/account-roles.md) from the Applications menu, but you can also use Liferay's REST APIs.
+Call these services to create and manage Account Users and Roles.

 ## Adding an Account User